Lacken, County Wicklow

 Lacken in situated on the Blessington 'Lake Drive' and is sometimes noted for its view across the lake.
-The area has been used as a location for a number of number of films, including Dancing at Lughnasa (1998), This Is My Father (1999) and P.S.
+The area has been used as a location for a number of films, including Dancing at Lughnasa (1998), This Is My Father (1999) and P.S.
 I Love You (2007).

 As of the 2011 census of Ireland, the townland had a population of 200 people.

 History

 Built heritage

 Evidence of ancient settlement in the townland includes holy well, bullaun stone and ecclesiastical enclosure sites.
 The local Catholic church, Our Lady Of Mount Carmel church, is in the parish of Valleymount and was built in 1811.

 A primary school was built in Lacken in 1869, and later converted to become a community centre.
 A new primary school was built and opened in January 2011, and (as of 2013) had an enrollment of 71 pupils.

 A post office was opened in Lacken on 4 September 1951 as a sub-office to Blessington, but has since closed.